 Why Is My French Bulldog So Hyper?: In truth, your French Bulldog is probably not inclined to be hyper.
-It is more likely they are not getting the physical, emotional, and social needs they need regularly.
+It is more likely that they are not getting the physical, emotional, and social needs regularly.

 Frenchies that have trouble settling down and being calm could be influenced by many variables, such as breed motivation, shortage of the proper kind of stimulus, or even poor diet.
 Controlling your hyperactive Frenchie may feel like a full-time task, but there is hope.

-Hyperactivity, commonly known as hyperkinesis, can be characterised as a French Bulldog that shows hectic behaviour, exceptionally small spans of concentration and is impulsive.
+Hyperactivity, commonly known as hyperkinesis, is a French Bulldog that shows hectic behavior, exceptionally short periods of concentration, impulsive.

-Individuals may also display obnoxious behaviour that wants attention.
-Like some people who are given Ritalin or such other drug, Frenchies who are genuinely hyperkinetic appear to be able to benefit from these stimulants.
+Individuals may also display obnoxious behavior that wants attention.
+Like some people who are given Ritalin or such other drugs, Frenchies who are genuinely hyperkinetic appear to be able to benefit from these stimulants.

 Is My Frenchie Just High Energy or Really is Hyper.

 What makes a normal, high-energy Frenchie different from a Frenchie that truly is hyper?
-A French Bulldog with hyperkinesis exhibits unusually short spans of concentration and a greater degree of impulsive behaviour which makes it difficult for them to concentrate long on one activity.
+A French Bulldog with hyperkinesis exhibits unusually short periods of concentration and a greater degree of impulsive behavior, making it difficult for them to concentrate long on one activity.

 A hyperactive Frenchie is especially prone to abrupt changes in the environment-overreacting to the appearance of an unfamiliar person or object and generally is unable to adapt to the new stimuli.

-It is also likely that a hyperactive Frenchie will get into everything they see and can be quite destructive.
+It is also likely that a hyperactive Frenchie will get into everything they see and be quite destructive.
+When restrained, they may become nearly impossible to manage, and if angered, they can display unpredictable frustration-like behavior.
 They may even be emotionally fragile.
-When restrained, they may become nearly impossible to manage, and if angered, they can display unpredictable frustration-like behaviour.

 Just High Energy

+A genuinely hyperactive French Bulldog cannot concentrate even if they want to.
 Conversely, a high-energy Frenchie can focus on games or treats very rapidly.
 And once focused, can stay on task for some time.
-A genuinely hyperactive French Bulldog cannot concentrate even if they wanted to.

 Tips To Help A High Energy / Hyper French Bulldog